pedro00dk/willow-experiment/contents/introduction.md

 -   Assisted by the Willow tool
 -   Without the aid of visualization tools

-For the purpose of comparing situations.
-Regarding the time taken to solve problems and the quality of responses (correctness, asymptotic complexity).
+We compare the two situations regarding the time taken to solve problems and the quality of responses (correctness, asymptotic complexity).

-If you need further clarification on any item mentioned, or need information that has not been included, contact the researchers through their e-mail addresses.
+If you need further clarification about any mentioneditem, or need information that has not been included, contact the researchers through their e-mail addresses.

 #### Privacy